 Friday, November 2, 2018:

-Lunch 12-1 for early arrivals; free time until afternoon session
+12-1 PM, Dining Hall: Lunch for early arrivals; free time until afternoon session

 “Data to Action: A secondary school-based citizen science project to address arsenic contamination of well water in Maine and New Hampshire”